bjornmeansbear/lectureScripts/ClimateDesigners.md

 [S007 CD website?]

-Out of these hypothetical conversation around carbon black ink and climate focused classrooms a real discussion of what sustainability and climate change related resources other designers and educators might benefit from was birthed.
-A few phone calls later, and suddenly tangible things were happening.
-Marc and his business partner Sarah Harrison officially launched [Climate Designers {dot} org](https://climatedesigners.org) as a networking hub fall of 2019.
+Out of these hypothetical conversation around captured carbon black ink and climate focused classrooms a discussion of what sustainability and climate change related resources designers and educators would benefit from was birthed.
+Two more phone calls later, and tangible things were happening.
+Marc and his business partner, Sarah Harrison, officially launched [Climate Designers {dot} org](https://climatedesigners.org) in the fall of 2019.
 And ever since the Climate Designers project and community launched Eric, Marc, and I have been working on [Climate Designers EDU](https://www.climatedesigners.org/edu), a soon to be resource for design educators.

 ## Climate Designers [dot] org